How to Manage Gen Y!

-And why we are all guilty of complaining about "Gen Y Attitudes" from time to time, by 2025, many predict that Generation Y workers will make up 75% of the workforce.
+And why are we all guilty of complaining about "Gen Y Attitudes" sometimes?
+By 2025, many predict that Generation Y workers will make up 75% of the workforce.

-One of the biggest issues with Gen Y is lack of loyalty.
+One of the most significant issues with Gen Y is a lack of loyalty.
 They see the world as full of opportunities and commonly jump from employer to employer.
 But they are a fact of life in business and will be for the foreseeable future.

 So how should we manage them differently?

-Gen Y expect regular feedback.
+Gen Y expects regular feedback.
 They want to know they are doing a good job and need constant validation from their employers.
-So don't focus on just giving feedback to employees not performing and assume Gen Y employees who are doing a good job will understand that no ''news is good news''.
+So don't focus on giving feedback to employees not performing and assume Gen Y employees doing a good job will understand that no "news is good news".
 They want to know.
 They want to know when you like what you see.
-If not they will leave to get their validation elsewhere.
+If not, they will leave to get their validation elsewhere.

 For Gen Y employees to stay, just doing a good job and being paid isn't enough.
 They want to be learning or contributing in some way to feel inspired.
-So make sure how you explain how their role is "contributing" to their world.
-For instance in a hospitality environment, when pushing service standard, link the outcome to making customers feel happy rather than just focusing on the financial outcome for the business.
+So, explain how their role is "contributing" to their world.
+For instance, in a hospitality environment, when pushing service standards, link the outcome to making customers feel happy rather than just focusing on the financial outcome for the business.

 This is a hard one.
-Gen Y want freedom but don't, in most cases, have the maturity to handle this freedom.
-However, if you micromanage them they will feel disrespected and you are likely to loose them.
-The trick is to establish great measures and checks in the business and then let Gen Y "feel" like they have freedom.
+Gen Y wants freedom but doesn't, in most cases, have the maturity to handle this freedom.
+However, if you micromanage them, they will feel disrespected, and you will likely lose them.
+The trick is establishing great measures and checks in the business and letting Gen Y "feel" like they have freedom.

-From personal experience I can tell you Gen Y management isn't for the light hearted and it requires a completely different approach.
-Get it wrong and they will hurt your business and turnover will be high.
-Get it right and they will be highly engaged and motivated employees.
+From personal experience, I can tell you Gen Y management isn't for the light-hearted and requires an entirely different approach.
+Get it wrong, and they will hurt your business, and turnover will be high.
+Get it right, and they will be highly engaged and motivated employees.

 CEO/Founder @ RosterElf